SunnySs/loopback.io/pages/en/lb3/Discovering-models-from-relational-databases.md

  2. Start your application in the usual way, e.g. via `npm start` or `node .`
  3. Use [API Explorer](./Use-API-Explorer.md) to inspect your newly defined REST API.
- 4. Notice that "salaries" model exposes BelongsTo relation with "employees" model.
-There is no counter relation "employees has many salaries", you have to define this relation yourself.
+ 4. Notice that "INVENTORY" model exposes BelongsTo relation with "PRODUCT" model.
+The counter relation "PRODUCT has many INVENTORY" was not automatically discovered, you have to define this relation yourself.

 ## Additional discovery functions